 Students at the five schools benefit from what each school offers individually and cooperatively through the consortium.

-Through the Tri-College course exchange, students enrolled at one campus may take courses at the others while paying their home campus tuition rate and without going through separate admissions procedures.
+Through the Tri-College course exchange, students enrolled at M State may take courses at the other campuses while paying the M State tuition rate and without going through separate admissions procedures.
 Tri-College expands discipline offerings and course availability for students beyond their home campus.
 Tuition is paid only to the student's home campus.

 Courses not eligible for Tri-College registration are those offered through NDSU's Division of Distance and Continuing Education, off-campus or weekend courses offered through MSUM, most workshops, independent study courses at Concordia and private music instruction at Concordia.
 In addition, some of the institutions do not allow for online courses to be taken via Tri-College enrollment.

 Students enrolling in classes that require special fees (lab fees, lessons, supplies, etc.) beyond the home campus fees assessed at the time of registration will be responsible for remittance or payment of those fees directly to the institution where the course is being offered.

 The course exchange is limited to two courses per student per semester per participating campus.
 The courses to be taken must not be offered at the student's home campus during that semester.
 Students are required to take at least one course at their home campus when participating in the Tri-College course exchange program (excluding summer session).
 Exceptions to the one course per semester limit among campuses are as follows:

 - Students who request enrollment in either the Aerospace Studies/Air Force ROTC or Military Science/Army ROTC courses at NDSU;